WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 _Namespaces_ are used to **organize the global interfaces / types**.
 It is to ensure that **multiple libraries do not override each other types**.
 The most notable namespace is the `NodeJS` namespace.
 Please note that the **namespaces, like interfaces can merge together**.
 It all depends on how you structure the files.

+**_Namespaces_ are considered legacy feature – something to be used before ESM modules came along**.
+They also **compile to runtime code** which is far less than ideal.

 ## Augmenting global declarations

 In the section below, we will be using the `declare` keyword.
 Before diving into each problem, it is vital you understand what the `declare` keyword is about.